 Sabian’s XSR line of cymbals can definitely take the hits of a powerful drummer.
 While these aren’t the most expensive sounding cymbals, they are perfect for an intermediate student or young player.

-If you haven’t heard of the B8 line from Sabian, you’re probably living under a rock.
-Jokes aside, the B8 cymbal pack is the best cymbal pack for an entry-level drummer or percussion student.
+If you haven’t heard of the B8 line from Sabian, you must be living under a rock.
+They might be the most popular entry-level cymbals on the market.

 These cymbals do sound pretty terrible (better than the ZBT line), but for someone learning to play the drums, they do give a nice feel and accurate representation of what more expensive cymbals would be like to play.